 57% of consumers will abandon a site that doesn’t load within three seconds.
 And 80% of those people will never come back.

 If you haven’t optimized your site speed and kept your e-commerce site as lightweight as possible, it’s crucial to make it your top priority.
-Without a fast-loading site, the rest of your website optimizations won’t even matter.
+Without a fast-loading site, the rest of your on-site optimizations won’t even matter.

 Here are a few tips to keep your site fast: